Published On: Jan 20 2012 11:58:55 AM ESTUpdated On: Sep 30 2014 10:46:02 PM EDT

 Heidi Klum, along with bodyguard/boyfriend Martin Kirsten, reportedly raced to save her son Henry and two nannies when they were pulled into a rip current during a Hawaii beach vacation in March 2013.
 "Thankfully Henry is a strong swimmer and was able to swim back to land and we were able to get everyone out safely," Klum told CNN in a statement.

 Just hours after Taye Diggs appeared at the 2013 Screen Actors Guild Awards, the actor tackled a burglar at his home, police said.

 Academy Award winner Dustin Hoffman helped save the life of a jogger who suffered a heart attack April 27, 2012, in London's central Hyde Park.

-"Grey's Anatomy" star Patrick Dempsey is the latest celebrity turned real-life hero, rescuing a teen trapped in a car wreck near his Malibu., Calif., home.
-Here are some other notable examples.
+"Grey's Anatomy" star Patrick Dempsey rescued a teen trapped in a car wreck April 24 near his Malibu., Calif., home.

 Ryan Gosling is a double hero, saving a woman in New York City from being hit by a taxi.
 He also broke up a street fight while walking in New York City in August 2011, even giving a street vendor $20 to solve the dispute over a $10 painting.

 "Avatar's" Zoe Saldana came to the aid of a woman hurt in a car accident in January in the LA-area.

 In 2004, tennis star Andy Roddick helped lead seven people to safety from a deadly fire at the Grand Hotel Parco dei Principi in Rome.